ztyyLV/barcode-reader-docs-mobile/programming/android/user-guide.md

    >Note:
    >- Network connection is required for the license to work.
    >- The string "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" here will grant you a time-limited public trial license.
-   >- If the license has expired, you can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a> to request for an extension.
+   >- If the license has expired, you can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a> to request an extension.

 3. Create text callback to obtain the recognized barcode results.